Pedestrian Accident Lawyers in Louisville

 In any pedestrian accident, determining fault can vary based on a number of different factors.
 Personal injury claims typically center around negligence.
 Negligence occurs when there is a duty of care that was breached between the plaintiff and the defendant — in this case, the driver and the pedestrian.

 Kentucky is considered a pure comparative fault state.
 This means that you can recover damages, but those damages will be limited by the percentage of fault you are assigned for causing the accident.
-For example, if you are injured in a pedestrian accident and are awarded $100,000 in damages, but the court finds you to be 10% at fault for the accident for crossing after traffic indicators warned against crossing, you will only be eligible to collect 90% of the settlement — or $90,000.
+For example, if you are injured in a pedestrian accident and are awarded $100,000 in damages, but the court finds you to be 10% at fault, you will only be eligible to collect 90% of the settlement ($90,000).

 What Damages Are Available?

-There are a few different categories of damages that you can be compensated for if you have been hit by a car in a personal injury case.
-These damages include:
+There are a few different categories of damages that you can be compensated for if you have been hit by a car.

 - Physical injuries and pain